-When you overstride, your foot lands on the ground well ahead of your hips, which might increase stress load on your lower body as well as create a braking effect that might hinder performance.
+When you overstride your foot lands on the ground well ahead of your hips.
+This runs the risk of increasing the stress load on your lower body.
+It also creates a braking effect that can hinder performance.

-Shortening your stride can help reduce the braking effect and encourage, instead, a more natural and smooth running gait.
+It’s simple: shorten your stride.
+Doing so helps reduce the braking effect and encourages a smoother, more natural running gait.

-- Focus on springing off from the ground, rather than trying to lengthen your stride length to cover more ground.
+- To cover more ground, focus on springing off rather than trying to lengthen your stride.

-- Think short, light foot strikes, and keep shortening your normal stride until you reach that perfect and ideal running cadence.
+- Think short, light foot strikes and keep shortening your normal stride until you reach the perfect running cadence.

-- Have your knee above your foot, and keep your shin vertical as your foot strikes the ground below you.
+- Keep your knee positioned above your foot and keep your shin vertical as your foot strikes the ground below you.

 - To boost speed, increase your leg turnover, driving your leg back from the hips instead of reaching forward with your foot.

-All of this might sound a little bit complicated, but with a little of practice, you’ll be able to wrap your head around it in no time.
+All of this may sound a little complicated, but with a little of practice you’ll be able to wrap your head around it in no time.

-In running lexicology, cadence stands for the number of steps you take per minute with both feet while running.
+In running lexicology, running cadence stands for the number of steps you take per minute while running.

-And when it comes to improving speed, cadence is a vital factor.
-Opting for the proper cadence can reduce stress impact on your feet, knees, and ankles, improve running economy and develop proper running form.
+When it comes to improving speed, cadence is a vital factor.
+Opting for the proper cadence reduces the impact of stress on your feet, knees, and ankles, and improves running economy.

-Well, according to Jack Daniels (the legendary running guru), optimal cadence for running is roughly 170 to 180 steps per minute.
+According to Jack Daniels (the legendary running guru), the optimal cadence for running is roughly 170 to 180 steps per minute.

-Of course, your cadence does not have to be exactly 180 throughout your training.
-In fact, your racing cadence and easy training cadence cannot be the same.
+Your cadence doesn’t have to be exactly 180 throughout your training — in fact, your racing cadence and easy training cadence shouldn’t be the same.

-If you are a complete beginner, start with a 3:3 ratio.
+If you’re a complete beginner, start with a 3:3 ratio.
 This means that you breathe in on three steps—RIGHT foot, LEFT foot, RIGHT foot, then breathe out on the next three steps—LEFT foot, RIGHT foot, LEFT foot.

-Ideally, you should be taking in roughly 25 to 30 breaths per minute with this pattern.
+Using this pattern, you will be taking in roughly 25 to 30 breaths per minute.

 This ratio is also ideal for easy (and recovery) runs.

-If you feel like this is too slow for you, then opt for a 3:2 ratio: Inhale on the RIGHT, LEFT, RIGHT foot strikes, then exhale on the LEFT, RIGHT foot strikes.
+If you feel like this is too slow for you, opt for a 3:2 ratio: inhale on the RIGHT, LEFT, RIGHT foot strikes, then exhale on the LEFT, RIGHT foot strikes.

-The good news is, deep breathing will help you get more oxygen into the bloodstream.
-This can boost lung power as well as reduce the risks of side stitches.
+The good news is that by switching to deep breathing you get more oxygen into your bloodstream.
+This can boost lung power as well while reducing the risk of side stitches.

-On the downhill, proper form can improve your performance and reduce post-workout soreness—especially in the quads.
+On the descent, proper form can improve your performance and reduce post-workout soreness—especially in the quads.

-- Stay upright, while keeping your posture perpendicular to the ground beneath you.
-Do not lean back nor overstride, as doing so creates a sort of braking action.
+- Stay upright, keeping your posture perpendicular to the ground beneath you.
+Do not lean back or overstride, as doing so creates a braking action.
 The only exception is on the steepest grades.

 - Brace your core to keep control over your body and the hill.
 Don’t let the hill control you on the way down.